13 Insights CFOs Should Know about Marketing & Sales

 Branding is the result of proven customer value delivered.
 That delivered value is the meaning of your brand.
 Invest first is the industry best value Quotient, the branding will take care of itself.

-12. The biggest deficiency in most marketing and sales functions is the lack of Analytics, the lack, or availability, ofData
+12. The biggest deficiency in most marketing and sales functions is the lack of Analytics, not the lack, or availability, ofData

 Your sales team is a captive, readily available resource for gathering customer, value quotient, competitive, market and economic data.
 Just as a general would not tolerate soldiers not reporting on the conditions in the battlefield (the enemy’s position, disposition, strength, armaments, and the effectiveness of their weapons), you MUST learn to tap your sales force experiences and capture the data.